tomerguralnik/Moti/README.md

     ...
     ```

-2. In a seperate shell run a client to send :
+2. In a seperate shell run a client to send some snapshots:

     ```sh
     $ python3 -m moti.client upload-sample <path-to-sample> -h 0.0.0.0 -p 8080